 When and where am I most at risk?

-Direct sunlight is the strongest in summer, with about 80 percent of the UV occurring between 11 a.m. and 4 p.m.
+Direct sunlight is the strongest in summer, with about 80 per cent of the UV occurring between 10 a.m. and 4 p.m.
 UV is more intense closer to the equator and at higher altitudes.
 Be aware of that when you travel.
 Clouds, haze and fog do not protect you from UV radiation.
 The reflection of sunlight from water, sand, snow and concrete can intensify the amount of UV exposure.
 For example, reflection off fresh snow nearly doubles UV radiation.